JustinLove/ohol-map/notes.md

   - x should load during interactive search?
     - x debounced
     - x number limit - map doesn't have any idea what we are doing, just has highlight list
-  - interactive span changes
+  - x interactive span changes
     - x ui
     - x? map
-  - select only one a time?
+  - x select only one a time?
     - x jump to instances?
     - x back/forward
     - x log data